top of page

 Gravitational Waves

-The detection of ripples in space-time created by objects of high mass offers a new way to view the cosmos from when it was a young universe comparable to when the first optical telescope was invented.
+The detection of ripples in space-time created by objects of high mass offers a new way to view the cosmos from when it was a young universe, comparable to when the first optical telescope was invented.
 Everything in the universe produces vibrations within space-time.
-However, most objects including Earth, are undetectable due to how weak they are from smaller masses.
-However, titanic collisions between high-mass objects like colliding Neutron Stars & Black Holes generate these gravitational waves in strengths which we can detect here on Earth despite the fact they occurred halfway across the universe billions of years ago.
+However, most objects, including Earth, are undetectable due to how weak they are from smaller masses.
+However, titanic collisions between high-mass objects like colliding Neutron Stars & Black Holes generate these gravitational waves in strength, which we can detect here on Earth despite the fact they occurred halfway across the universe billions of years ago.

 bottom of page